 ITINERARY

-Parking is available in a relatively spacious parking lot opposite the Musée du Rivier.
+Parking is available in the parking lot opposite the Musée du Rivier.

 Continue due west through rhododendron and bilberry vegetation.